Key Takeaways

 The global application modernization services market is expected to grow from $19.9 billion in 2024 to $39.7 billion by 2029.
 That growth isn't a technology trend.
 It's businesses finally doing the maths on what staying still is actually costing them.

-The term gets used to mean almost anything.
+The term application modernization is used to mean almost anything.
 Cloud migration.
 Full rebuild.
 A new UI on an old system.

 Application modernization is the process of updating existing software to make it more efficient, more maintainable, and capable of supporting what the business needs today and in the near future.
 It could mean breaking a monolithic platform into smaller, independently deployable services.
 It could mean migrating a legacy codebase to cloud infrastructure.
 It could mean replacing an ageing custom system with something purpose-built.